Allama Iqbal Open University

 Allama Iqbal Open University is a public university in Islamabad, Pakistan.

-It is named after Allama Iqbal.

-The university is the world's second largest institution of higher learning, with an annual enrollment of 1,121,038 students (as of 2010), the majority are women and course enrollment of 3,305,948 (2011).
+It is named after Allama Muhammad Iqbal, the country's national poet.
+It is the world's fifth largest institution of higher learning in terms of enrolment, with an annual enrollment of 1,121,038 students (as of 2010), the majority are women and course enrollment of 3,305,948 (2011).
 Students can gain admission in Matriculation, Intermediate, Bachelor, Master, MPhil and Ph.D. programmes at the university.

-The university has 44 regional campuses and centers throughout Pakistan including in Faisalabad Millat Road, Multan, Dera Ghazi Khan, Dera Ismail Khan, Bahawalpur and Rahim Yar Khan.
+The university has 44 regional campuses and centers throughout Pakistan including in Faisalabad, Multan, Dera Ghazi Khan, Dera Ismail Khan, Bahawalpur and Rahim Yar Khan.

 Objectives and mission

-Established in 1974, it is Asia's first open university with a strong emphasis on providing distance education in philosophy, natural science and social sciences.
+Established in May 1974 under Act No. XXXIX passed by the Parliament of Pakistan, it is Asia's first open university with a strong emphasis on providing distance education in philosophy, natural science and social sciences.
 It has the most applicants per year of any university in Pakistan.

 AIOU offers extensive undergraduate and post-graduate programs in academic disciplines.
 After witnessing the success of the Open University in the United Kingdom, AIOU was established as a public university in 1974.

-AIOU is noted for its cost-effective policy to provide higher and lifelong education to people learning from their homes and places of work at a minimum cost through a specialized fund managed by the government.
+AIOU is noted for its cost-effective policy to provide higher and lifelong education to people learning from their homes and places of work at a minimum cost through a specialised fund managed by the government.

 AIOU is open to everyone and provides education to all without any discrimination.